The Kingsroad: At the Wall

 Reaching the Wall, Tyrion disabuses Jon of his romantic notions of the once-noble Night's Watch, now a place for criminals, prisoners, and bastards.

 At the Inn at the Crossroads

 The king's entourage stops at an inn, where Joffrey's cruelty to Arya's commoner friend Mycah results in Joffrey being bitten by Arya's direwolf Nymeria, whom he accuses of attacking him.
-Sansa, newly betrothed to Joffrey, claims to remember nothing, and King Robert gives in to Cersei Lannister's demand that the direwolf be killed.
+Sansa, newly betrothed to Joffrey, claims to remember nothing, and King Robert gives in to Cersei's demand that the direwolf be killed.
 With Nymeria having fled, Sansa's direwolf Lady is to be killed instead, which Ned takes responsibility for himself.
 He encounters Joffrey's bodyguard, Sandor "The Hound" Clegane, who has killed Mycah for the prince.

 Reluctantly, Ned kills Lady, while in the North, Bran suddenly awakens from his coma.

 Production

 Writing

 The second episode was written by the show creators and executive producers David Benioff and D. B. Weiss, based on the original book by George R. R. Martin."The Kingsroad" includes chapters 10-11, 13-18 and 24.
 (Tyrion I, Jon II, Eddard II, Tyrion II, Catelyn III, Sansa I, Eddard III, Bran III, Daenerys III.)

 While the events in this episode mostly follow the book, differences in the screen adaptation include not introducing the council's delegation with Ser Barristan and Lord Renly and the conversation between Robert and Eddard taking place during breakfast instead of on horseback.
 Some scenes were also created for the series, most notably a conversation between Catelyn and Cersei at Bran's bedside remembering the Queen's first child by Robert that died early of sickness (in the novel, when Ned confronts Cersei about Jaime fathering her children, she hinted that her first pregnancy, which was by Robert, she had aborted), and a confrontation between Jaime and Jon before Jon leaves for the Wall.